 Other sources of free radicals are pollution, especially heavy metals.
 Metal teeth fillings are the number one culprit here in the general population.
 Some predatory fish such as bass, shark and swordfish are also very high in mercury, and a steady diet of those can land you in the hospital.
-Living near manufacturing plants and factories, or places that deal with chemicals, coal, minerals, metals, petroleum, etc. is also a bad idea.
-Especially kids are sensitive to heavy metal damage, and it would be wise to move away from heavily polluted areas to ensure a long and healthy live both for you and your kids.
+Living near manufacturing plants and factories, or places that deal with chemicals, coal, minerals, metals, petroleum, etc., is also a bad idea.
+Especially kids are sensitive to heavy metal damage, and it would be wise to move away from heavily polluted areas to ensure a long and healthy life for you and your family.
 Adults can handle a bit of pollution, however, especially if we eat healthy.

 Cigarette smoking and even regular wood smoke also introduce a lot of free radicals into our lungs.
-Makes you question the wisdom of ancient people who spend most of their days around fire, especially in enclosed huts where smoke had little means of getting out.
+Makes you question the wisdom of ancient people who spend most of their days around fire, especially in enclosed huts where smoke had little means of getting out!
 Lung cancer is associated with smoking via free radicals that flood your lungs and blood stream from tar and a multitude of chemicals added to cigarettes.
 Paradoxically, food prepared on burning wood (chemical-free, of course) reduces free radicals in your body.

 Regular heat applied to skin also causes free radicals, but specifically high heat that burns.
 When tissues are burned, they create free radicals.

 Last, but not least, psychological stress is another potent source of free radicals.
 This is why chronic stress causes disease.
 It is crucial to eliminate as many sources of stress in our lives as possible, and never take stress for granted or dismiss it as a normal part of modern life.
 Humans are not made to handle every day stressors that we face today.
 It saddens me that even though we often work very hard to change our diets and exercise, we neglect this important part of our lifestyles.
 Merely managing stress may not be enough, we must work as hard as we can to eliminate stressors altogether.
-This may mean major changes in our lives.
+This may require major changes in our lives.
 We are often stuck in our ways and we hold on to the status quo fearing change, but often change is what will save us.

 Now that we’ve identified sources of free radicals and made a plan to eliminate them, it’s time to turn to what mother nature prepared for our defense against free radicals and oxidative stress.
 In fact, the solution is often right under our feet or on the shelf of a produce isle.
 Antioxidants is a wide class of phytochemicals (that is, substances produced by plants) that neutralize free radicals.
 Therefore, antioxidants reduce oxidative stress.
 However, it is important to remember a few things when using antioxidants as a therapeutic means.

-Firstly, humans need combinations of antioxidants for them to work.
+First, humans need combinations of antioxidants for them to work.
 Antioxidants never work alone, they are team players.
 Among the known antioxidants are vitamins A, D, D, and E, also polyphenols from berries and other foods, and minerals such as elemental iodine (I2) and selenium (as selenomethionine).
 Antioxidants are present in popular botanical extracts such as ginkgo biloba, ginseng, garlic, turmeric, ginger, cayenne, nettle, cat’s claw, bilberry, olive leaf, milk thistle, chamomile, rooibos, green tea, dandelion, etc. etc. Nature abounds with antioxidants.
-Making a berry smoothie every day from fresh or frozen raw berries will give you a big boost of antioxidants for the day.
-There are also berry concentrates on the market.
+Making a smoothie every day from fresh or frozen raw berries will give you a big boost of antioxidants for the day.
+There are also berry concentrates available on the market.

 Here’s a list of well-known antioxidants extracted from foods that you can get your hands on: